-Turns out this part seems to be the trickiest, especially for beginners.
-The guidelines for stocking an aquarium seem to be hazy at best, with the one inch of fish per gallon rule proving to be not true.
+This part seems to be the trickiest, especially for beginners.
+The guidelines for stocking an aquarium seem to be hazy at best, with the rule of one inch of fish per gallon proving to be not true.
 If you really want to maximize the efficiency of your aquaponic system, you'll want to glance at the following criteria.

 - Choose fish that are size appropriate for your aquarium!
 The goal here is not to torture fish, but instead provide them with a happy and healthy living space.
 The best practice is common sense!
 The fish for a 10-gallon tank is a two-inch minnow, not an eight-inch cichlid!

 - Stock in stages, adding only a few fish at a time.
 Introducing larger numbers of fish can quickly overload the established bacterial colonies, leading to excess ammonia in the water.
 These poor water conditions can lead to fish fatality in a rather short amount of time.
 To prevent poor water conditions from developing, add a few fish, then wait a week for the bacterial colonies to adjust to the added workload before adding more.

 - Slightly overstock the aquarium.
 The growing plants use a great deal of nitrates and can handle the extra load of a few more size-appropriate occupants.
 For example, the 10-gallon aquaponic system shown at the top of this article contains three fathead minnows, five white cloud minnows, and 10 ghost shrimp.
-The aquarium occupants all have enough space to swim freely, but also live in great enough numbers to support the hungry roots of growing crops!
+The aquarium occupants all have enough space to swim freely, but they also live in great enough numbers to support the hungry roots of growing crops!